Guides Settings and Page actions¶

 Close Terminal Session when Close tabs enabled, allows you the option to retain terminal session from previous section.
 By default, terminal session will close.

 You can specify whether the page content type is Markdown or HTML.
-If you choose HTML, you will need to set the page HTML header and footer in global settings.
+If you choose HTML, you will need to set the page HTML header and footer in Settings.

 Teacher only content¶